addiscent/vagrant-ruby-rails/README.md

 The build tools will output numerous status/progress messages.
 If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, some are red-color text output.
 The output messages are color coded by _Vagrant_; green messages indicate those of STDOUT from the _guest-vbox_, while red messages indicate those of STDERR from the _guest-vbox_.

 Red-color messages are common, they do not indicate an error has definitely occured; the author of that particular software simply chose to use STDERR to output trace/status messages.
 Typically, if the build fails, it will stop with an obvious error message, but in some unusual cases it does not.
 After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate a legitimate error.
-Sometime errors messages are displayed, but upon investigation you may discover that they are "non-fatal", and the installation software assumes it is safe to continue.
+Sometimes error messages may displayed, but upon investigation you may discover that they are "non-fatal", and the installation software assumed it was safe to continue.
 If you believe _The Build_ did not complete successfully, see the section near the end of this document titled, "If _The Build_ Fails".

 After the build completes successfully, the last build message reads similar to the following :